 At least 30 journalists, lawyers and activists hacked with Pegasus in Jordan, forensic probe finds

-Israeli-made Pegasus spyware was used in Jordan to hack the cellphones of at least 30 people, including journalists, lawyers, human rights and opposition activists, the digital rights group Access Now said Thursday.
+Israeli-made Pegasus spyware was used in Jordan to hack the cellphones of at least 30 people, including journalists, lawyers, human rights and political activists, the digital rights group Access Now said Thursday.

 The hacking with spyware made by Israel’s NSO Group occurred from early 2020 until last November, Access Now said in its report.
 It did not accuse Jordan’s government of the hacking.